ng-Classic/ng-classic/aio/content/guide/update-to-version-15.md

 | <a id="v15-dp-04"></a>`providedIn: NgModule` for [`@Injectable`](api/core/Injectable) and [`InjectionToken`](api/core/InjectionToken)<br><a id="v15-dp-05"></a>`providedIn: 'any'` for an `@Injectable` or `InjectionToken` | See Details | `providedIn: NgModule` was intended to be a tree-shakable alternative to `NgModule` providers.
 It does not have wide usage and is often used incorrectly in cases where `providedIn: 'root'` would be preferred.
 If providers must be scoped to a specific [`NgModule`](api/core/NgModule), use `NgModule.providers` instead.
 [PR #47616](https://github.com/ng-classic/ng-classic/pull/47616)|
 | <a id="v15-dp-06"></a>[`RouterLinkWithHref`](api/router/RouterLinkWithHref) directive | [`RouterLink`](api/router/RouterLink) directive | The `RouterLink` directive contains the code from the `RouterLinkWithHref` directive to handle elements with `href` attributes.
 [PR #47630](https://github.com/ng-classic/ng-classic/pull/47630), [PR #47599](https://github.com/ng-classic/ng-classic/pull/47599)|

-For information about deprecations in Material components v15, see [Migrating to MDC-based Angular ClassicMaterial Components](https://material.angular-classic.com/guide/mdc-migration).
+For information about deprecations in Material components v15, see [Migrating to MDC-based Angular Classic Material Components](https://material.angular-classic.com/guide/mdc-migration).

 @reviewed 2022-11-15